- Doctors & Departments

 Activities that promote clinical reasoning include code simulations, proper use of equipment and other nursing skills.

-Nurse residents are precepted one-to-one for a minimum of 12 weeks rotating between our medical and surgical units.
+Nurse residents are precepted one-to-one for a minimum of 10 weeks and may be extended depending on unit orientation requirements.
 There may be additional orientation on the matched unit.
 This gives the nurse resident a solid foundation on which to build their pediatric knowledge base and expertise.

 Nurse residents are mentored throughout the program fostering professional growth and advancement.

-Children's Hospital Colorado hires new graduate nurses from baccalaureate programs (BSN) or higher that are accredited by CCNE or NLNAC.
-Candidates from an associate degree-to-BSN or LPN-to-BSN programs are not eligible to apply to the Nurse Residency Program.
+Children's Hospital Colorado hires new graduate nurses from baccalaureate programs (BSN) or higher that are accredited by CCNE or ACEN.
+Candidates from an associate degree-to-BSN program are not eligible to apply to the Nurse Residency Program unless this will be your first nursing position.
+This must be your first position as a registered nurse.
+Nurse residents must have graduated within one year of the start date of the residency program.
+Employment is contingent upon passing NCLEX and obtaining a registered nurse license in the State of Colorado and pre-employment requirements.

-Please apply directly to a Clinical Nurse I position.
+Apply directly to a New Graduate Nurse/ Clinical Nurse I position during the specified dates (see important dates section).
+Cover letters may be address to Nurse Residency Coordinator.
 Address the following in your resume and/or cover letter:

 Please note: Recommendations are not required with application.
 Electronic online recommendations will be requested at time of interview.